realworldocaml/book/en/variables-and-functions.md

 `sep`, internally to the function, `sep` is seen as a `string option`, with `None` appearing when `sep` is not provided by the caller.

-In the above example, we had a bit of code to substitute in the empty string when no argument was provided.
-This is a common enough pattern that there's an explicit syntax for providing a default value, which allows us to write `concat` even more concisely.
+The above example needed a bit of boilerplate to choose a default separator when none was provided.
+This is a common enough pattern that there's an explicit syntax for providing a default value, which allows us to write `concat` more concisely.

 ```frag
 ((typ ocamltop)(name variables-and-functions/main.topscript)(part 50))